Hello! I'm Kate.

 4. SQUID

 You can use frozen or fresh with fresh being the best option.
-Unfortunately were I live this is hard to come by so I had to use frozen and thawed squid in this recipe.
+Unfortunately fresh is hard to come by where I live so I had to use frozen and thawed.
 When defrosting, they will leak quite a lot of juices.
 Drain well and pat the squid dry inside and out with paper towel before scoring.

 You can score the squid and cut into bite size pieces (as I have) or cut into “calamari rings” if you prefer.
 See the video I have linked above to see how to score squid tubes.